-One of the agenda items at the Expert Group meeting was a presentation by Dr. Wilson Compton of the U.S. National Institute on Drug Abuse (NIDA).
-Dr. Compton emphasized the fact that addiction is developmental-an individual's early childhood environment plays a critical role in brain development that can ultimately lead to negative behaviors such as drug use.
+One of the agenda items at the Expert Group meeting was a presentation by the U.S. National Institute on Drug Abuse (NIDA). that emphasized the fact that addiction is developmental-an individual's early childhood environment plays a critical role in brain development that can ultimately lead to negative behaviors such as drug use.
 Screening and brief intervention can lead to the early identification of problems and can direct those most vulnerable into treatment.
-Dr. Compton's presentation clarified that the design of demand reduction policies and programs must be done within the context of a public health model (see Figure 1 for an example of a public health model).
+It was highlighted that the design of demand reduction policies and programs must be done within the context of a public health model (see Figure 1 for an example of a public health model).
 NIDA's research shows that addiction is a disease of the brain and that ample scientific evidence exists to demonstrate that addiction functions as a chronic and relapsing disorder affecting individuals.